-For example, The Zebra, a car insurance comparison tool, saves their users an average of $365 per year.
+For example, our car insurance comparison tool (powered by Savvy) saves its users an average of $826 per year.
 You could be overpaying for car insurance and not know it as it’s convenient to stay with the same provider.

 Save Up When You Fuel Up

 It’s the second biggest expense of car ownership overall, but also one of the easiest ways to save over time.
 In terms of gas conservation, using cruise control, driving defensively, and moderating your speed can help stretch out your mileage per gallon.

 Not only can you find ways to fill up less, but you can also save when you do have to hit the pump.
 GasBuddy is an app that shows you real-time gas prices at stations in your area.
 You can even plan a trip with GasBuddy and have it show you the best times to stop for gas.

 Cents add up and by making more informed choices, you’ll save hundreds over the course of the year.